 - The VLC assists veterans with claims before the Department of Veterans Affairs and discharge upgrades.

-- The VRC is dedicated to providing services to veterans at the university, such as navigating military educational benefits like the GI Bill® and connecting with other veterans.
+- The OVS is dedicated to providing services to veterans at the university, such as navigating military educational benefits like the GI Bill® and connecting with other veterans.

 - VetSuccess on Campus

 - We encourage, promote, and support veterans to be successful in their educational and career endeavors.

 - Institute for Veterans and Military Families (IVMF)

 - The IVMF is the first interdisciplinary national institute in higher education focused on the social, economic, education and policy issues impacting veterans and their families post-service.